-Welcome to the Special Education Department!
-We are a developing site!
-As the year progresses we will be adding more parent, student, and teacher information to help you and your student while involved in any of our support programs.
-For immediate help, advise, or to answer your questions, please contact Mrs. Debra L. Lehew at 724-226-2400 or email@example.com.
+Welcome to the Special Education Department.
+For immediate help, advice, or to answer your questions, please contact Dr. Debra L. Lehew at 724-226-2400, ext.
+4520 or email@example.com.
 We look forward to working with you!

 It is the policy of the Highlands School District that every child shall be provided with the opportunity for a free, public, and appropriate education.
 To the maximum extent possible, exceptional children shall be educated in the most appropriate physical, social, and academic environment available.
 Exceptional children shall be, as deemed individually appropriate, included in regular programs, placed in itinerant programs, and/or placed in part-time or full-time special classes as determined by the IEP Team.

 After all evaluations are completed, an Evaluation Report will be compiled with parent involvement.
 It will include specific recommendations for the types of intervention necessary to deal with the childs specified needs.